kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 -->

-- Allow users to express sets of DRA resources to be replicated for each PodGroup, and shared by each Pod in the PodGroup.
+- Allow users to express sets of DRA resources to be replicated for each Workload or PodGroup, and shared by each Pod in the Workload or PodGroup.
-- Automatically create and delete PodGroups' ResourceClaims as needed.
+- Automatically create and delete Workloads' and PodGroups' ResourceClaims as needed.
-- Reduce the burden of each true workload controller implementing per-PodGroup ResourceClaim generation separately (e.g. JobSet, LWS).
+- Reduce the burden of each true workload controller implementing ResourceClaim generation separately (e.g. JobSet, LWS).
+- Allow claims to be allocated for more than 256 Pods.

 ### Non-Goals